 the floor during service.
 Dukh-i-zhizniki

-anointment by the Holy Spirit.
+for selective anointment by the Holy Spirit.

 Again, two opposing Russian sectarian faiths in

 California claim the label "Molokan", which is very